-Michael Seifert will be one of our directors as of the effective date of the registration statement of which this prospectus forms a part.
+Michael Seifert will be one of our directors as of the commencement of trading of our securities on the NYSE.
 From 2021, he was President, Chief Executive Officer and Chairman of the Board and the Founder of PSQ Holdings, Inc., a marketplace of patriotic businesses and consumers, which consummated a business combination with Colombier 1 on July 19, 2023 and was renamed "PublicSq.
 Inc.," and Colombier 1 was renamed "PSQ Holdings, Inc." (NYSE: PSQH; "PublicSq.").
 He retained the same positions at the combined company following the business combination.
 Prior to founding PSQ Holdings, Inc., Mr. Seifert served as the Marketing and Public Relations Coordinator from 2019 to 2021 at Pacifica Enterprises, Inc., a real estate and asset management group, where he led the marketing department.
 In 2019, Mr. Seifert was the Associate Director at JH Ranch, a non-profit organization, and served as the City Director for Tuscaloosa, Alabama at JH Ranch from 2015 to 2017.
 Mr. Seifert holds a Bachelor's Degree in Political Science and International Relations from Liberty University.
 He was selected to serve on our Board of Directors due to his industry experience and public company background.

 We believe our management team has the skills and experience to identify, evaluate and consummate a business combination and is positioned to assist businesses we acquire.
 However, our management team's network of contacts, and its investing and operating experience, do not guarantee a successful initial business combination.
 The members of our management team are not required to devote any significant amount of time to our business and are involved with other businesses.
-We cannot guarantee that our current officers and directors will continue in their respective roles, or in any other role, after our initial business combination, and their expertise may only be of benefit to us until we complete our initial business combination.
+We cannot guarantee that our current officers and directors will continue in their respective roles, or in any other role, after our initial business combination.
 Past performance by our management team is not a guarantee of success with respect to any business combination we may consummate.